UW commits just four hitting errors in advancing

 Rematch of September four-setter starts at 7:30 Friday

 Dunbar named tournament MVP as Milwaukee finishes return to top

 Susie Johnson has continued the winning tradition of Milwaukee Panther volleyball.

 Johnson was named head coach in May of 2007 after 10 years as an assistant and associate head coach in Milwaukee.
-All she has done since is lead UWM to 119 wins, four regular season titles, three league tournament crowns and three NCAA Tournament berths.
+All she has done since is lead UWM to 137 wins, five regular-season titles, four league-tournament crowns and four NCAA Tournament berths.